AdiPun/Playbuffer-RunRight/README.md

 ## Hello!

-Welcome to RunRight, a side-scrolling jump and beat-em-up game I developed using [SumoDigital's Playbuffer](https://github.com/sumo-digital-academy/playbuffer), single-header C++ library for making simple 2D games.
+Welcome to RunRight, an endless scroller game I developed using [SumoDigital's Playbuffer](https://github.com/sumo-digital-academy/playbuffer), single-header C++ library for making simple 2D games.

 ### The game and using Playbuffer